polar-app/polar-app/_posts/2020-06-20-Former-Miss-Ohio-And-Hollywood-Actress-Reads-Daily-to-Advocate-for-Health.md

 As a teen diagnosed with HCM, Lindsay has been able to live a fulfilling life with modifications to her activities and dreams.
 She wants other children to have the same chance at a long life.

-Sudden cardiac arrest takes the lives of 14,000 children and young adults annually in the U.S. (<ahref="https://www.hrsonline.org/" target="_blank">Heart Rhythm Society</a>), and more than 1 in 100 babies are born with congenital heart conditions (<ahref="https://www.cdc.gov/ncbddd/heartdefects/data.html#References">CDC</a>).
-According to <ahref="https://www.bostonscientific.eu/en-US/heart-disease-facts/young-athletes.html" target="_blank">Boston Scientific</a>, sudden cardiac arrest is the number one killer of student-athletes.
+Sudden cardiac arrest takes the lives of 14,000 children and young adults annually in the U.S. (<a href="https://www.hrsonline.org/" target="_blank">Heart Rhythm Society</a>), and more than 1 in 100 babies are born with congenital heart conditions (<a href="https://www.cdc.gov/ncbddd/heartdefects/data.html#References">CDC</a>).
+According to <a href="https://www.bostonscientific.eu/en-US/heart-disease-facts/young-athletes.html" target="_blank">Boston Scientific</a>, sudden cardiac arrest is the number one killer of student-athletes.

 ## Lindsay’s Law

 <img class="img-fluid" src="https://i.imgur.com/XIDEoYc.jpg">

 By working with the Ohio legislature, Lindsay helped pass an awareness bill called Lindsay’s Law (named after her).
-The <ahref="https://pubmed.ncbi.nlm.nih.gov/22773708/" target="_blank">Journal of the American Board of Family</a> states that seventy-two percent of children who pass away from sudden cardiac arrest report symptoms that no one attributes to heart disease.
+The <a href="https://pubmed.ncbi.nlm.nih.gov/22773708/" target="_blank">Journal of the American Board of Family</a> states that seventy-two percent of children who pass away from sudden cardiac arrest report symptoms that no one attributes to heart disease.
 As a result, the bill educates coaches, parents, and students on the signs and symptoms of an underlying condition.

 If a student is exhibiting symptoms they’re removed from play until they are cleared by a doctor.
 The main goal of Lindsay’s Law is to protect students and educate the people responsible for their safety.